 Homebrewed Christianity Podcast brings you the best nerdy audiological ingredients so you can brew your own faith.
 Launched in 2008 by Tripp Fuller, Homebrewed Christianity has quickly become the top theology podcast in the world.
 Previous guests include Rob Bell, N. T. Wright, Walter Brueggemann, Bart Ehrman, Tony Jones, Phyllis Tickle, and many more.

-Now, Homebrewed Christianity is partnering with Theology for the People to bring you a brand new series—guides to everything you ever needed to know about theology and the Christian tradition!
+Now, Homebrewed Christianity is partnering with Fortress Press to bring you a brand new series—guides to everything you ever needed to know about theology and the Christian tradition!
 Written in the irreverent style of the Homebrewed podcast, these guides will lead you to a deeper understanding of God and faith.
 Buckle up.